hliepelt/football/README.md

 # Google Research Football

+## Additional lines added.
+New line 1.
+New line 2.

 This repository contains an RL environment based on open-source game Gameplay Football. <br> It was created by the Google Brain team for research purposes.